guttih/sheller/README.md

  - **Disk snippets**
    - Does file or directory exist
    - List files or directories
+   - Set or get values from a ini configuration file
  - **Time snippets**
    - Calulate time difference and add time
  - **String snippets**